Placi-Paul/UiPathMigrationHelper-Console/README.md

 ```
 Used to check all available packages from a feed & dependencies from another feed if they are available to migrate.<br>
 '--target' parameter is used to determine the target project.

+> [!WARNING]
+> The tool uses the exact match of the dependency to determine if it's compatible.
+It does not look for the latest version.